Battle of Broken River: Description

-On 11 April 1838, by the Broken River at Benalla, a party of some 18 men, employees of George and William Faithfull, were searching out new land to the south of Wangaratta for their livestock.
-According to Judith Bassett, some 20 Indigenous Australians attacked and at least one Koori and eight Europeans died.
-This was long known locally as the Faithfull Massacre.
+A party of some 18 men, convict servants of George and William Faithfull, had been scouring south of Wangaratta for more grazing land for their livestock, and, while doing so, disrupted an important ceremonial gathering of indigenous peoples taking place at Benalla.On 11 April 1838, by the Broken River, they shot some participants in these rites and were in turn speared.
+At least one Koori and eight Europeans died.
+This became known in the settler press and locally as the 'Faithfull Massacre.'

 There are conflicting accounts of the reason for the attack: one account suggests that it was retribution for Faithfull’s men shooting at the Aboriginal men on the Ovens River a week prior while another suggests that it was “revenge for the illicit use of Aboriginal women by the same party several weeks before”.
 While the incident has been referred to as a "massacre", the historian Chris Clark argues that "there is no reason to view this incident as anything other than a battle which the Aborigines won".

 The settlers may have been camping on a ground reserved for hunting or ceremonies.

 The site of the incident was re-discovered in 1907.